Is shooting on my private property in Florida legal?

 Building a backstop in your backyard:

-There are many different ways to build an acceptable backstop to shoot into.
-Go ahead and search, and you will find specs and diagrams to suit your needs.
+There are many ways to build an acceptable backstop to shoot into.
+Search, and you will find specs and diagrams to suit your needs.

-Although you can use many different materials, sand and dirt tend to be the cheapest and most accessible material to use in a backstop.
+Although you can use many materials, sand and dirt are the cheapest and most accessible material to use in a backstop.
 Remember that bullets that hit rocks or hard objects can ricochet in unexpected directions.
 Naturally, this can be a significant safety concern for you and your neighbors.
 So make sure whatever material you use does not contain material that can cause ricochets.

 Unfortunately, I live in a gated community with homes stacked on top of each other like sardines.
-Alas, my dream of sitting in my lawn chair while shooting bottles is not going to happen.
-But if your situation may be different.
+Alas, my dream of sitting in my lawn chair while shooting bottles in my backyard will not happen.
+But your situation may be different.